Machine Learning Algorithms

 Q1.
 Which algorithm is mostly used in machine learning?

-A. While the suitable algorithm depends on the problem, gradient-boosted decision trees are mostly used to balance performance and interpretability.
+A. While the suitable algorithm depends on the problem you are trying to solve.

 Q2.
 What is the difference between supervised and unsupervised ML?